Vollinger0/esm/readme.md

 ## TODOS:
 ### WIP
-- [ ] server-resume - usecase, for when you have to kill the script and start it again without having to kill the server.

 ### later
 - [ ] wipes from the wipetool should propagate to EAH? do i need to alter EAHs database too?